browserengineering/book/book/text.md

     we're stuck using them here.

-Our experience with font styles and weights suggests a simple approach.
-First, a field in `Layout` to track font size:
+Our experience with font styles and weights suggests a simple approach that customizes the `size` field in `Layout`.
+It starts out as:

 ``` {.python}
 self.size = 16